 - Awakening the student to God’s abiding presence and their need to abide with Him.
 (John 14, 15:4-10; Psalms 15:1)

-- Challenging students to live incarnational lives among the nations.
-Loving others and reproducing disciples through lives that not only evangelize in word and tongue, but in action and in truth.
+- Challenging students to love others and reproduce disciples through lives that not only evangelize in word and tongue, but in action and in truth.
 (I John 3:18; I Peter 2:12)